-Underlying The underlying asset is the value of all of the Company's equity instruments, as assessed according to the OPM model. asset -Exercise The exercise price of each share layer is that layer's superior liquidation rights. price -The estimated duration until the occurrence of an event involving a merger or acquisition of the Company.
-In accordance with Expected life the assessments of Company management, the lifetime was estimated at two years.
-Risk-free Calculated based on the yield to maturity of US government bonds with an average lifetime which is approximately equal to the contractual lifetime until the liquidation event.
-The risk-free interest rate which was used in the calculation was 1.58%. interest rate Standard Based on the average standard deviation of five public companies which are similar to the Company, in terms of their deviation characteristics and operations.
+Underlying asset - The underlying asset is the value of all of the Company's equity instruments, as assessed according to the OPM model.
+Exercise price - The exercise price of each share layer is that layer's superior liquidation rights.
+Expected life - The estimated duration until the occurrence of an event involving a merger or acquisition of the Company.
+In accordance with the assessments of Company management, the lifetime was estimated at two years.
+Risk-free interest rate Calculated based on the yield to maturity of US government bonds with an average lifetime which is approximately equal to the contractual lifetime until the liquidation event.
+The risk-free interest rate which was used in the calculation was 1.58%.
+Standard deviation - Based on the average standard deviation of five public companies which are similar to the Company, in terms of their characteristics and operations.
 The determined standard deviation was 57.28%.